rb-go/namegen/README.md

 ### from binary releases

-todo
+Check [releases page](https://github.com/rb-go/namegen/releases) to get latest binary for many platforms

 ## Contribute

 Pull request are welcome :)

+But follow with rules:

-`left` - must be an adjective
+- `left` - must be an adjective
-`right` - must be the last name of a famous scientist or person associated with IT.
+- `right` - must be the last name of a famous scientist or person associated with IT.
 Political figures are not allowed!

 ## Credits